Submission survey

 Results from all structured survey questions, with analysis.
 Charts are reproduced directly from the SurveyMonkey data export. n varies slightly by question due to skipped responses.

 Methodology note: The survey was designed and distributed independently by the ALTO HSR Citizen Research Initiative.
 Respondents self-selected from the affected community.
-For Question 3, percentages are calculated against the corrected denominator of 271 (respondents who completed the ALTO online survey), excluding 61 who did not complete it.
-All other percentages use the question-level n as stated.
+386 responses were collected in total; headline figures on this page are drawn from the analytical sample of 354 retained after an objective data-integrity filter (see Data Integrity, below).
+For Q3, percentages are calculated against the corrected denominator of ALTO survey completers (n=289), excluding those who did not complete the ALTO survey.
+For Q10 and Q12, percentages are restricted to respondents who actually attended each session format.

 Q1: How did you first learn about the ALTO public consultation?